-Home games during those early years were played on the fields of local farmers, who gave their lands free of charge to the club use.
+Home games during those early years were played on the fields of local farmers, who gave their lands free of charge for the club use.
 The first pitch was at Dermot O'Mahonys field adjacent to the church in Goggins Hill.
-The club spent another few years in Nealie Riordans in Lisfehill and the O'Donovans in Ballyheada.
-In 1989 the club moved its base to Crossbarry Village and stayed there until 2001.
-It was that year the club bought 7.2 acres in Gortnaglough.
-This magnificent facility was opened in 2003, by Pat Dolan then manager of Cork City and ii is still home to the club who now play in the Munster Senior League, Cork Schoolboys League, Cork Youths League and the Cork Women and Schoolgirls Soccer League.
+The club spent another few years in Nealie Riordans in Lisfehill and at Con Donovans "up the lane" in Ballyheada.
+In 1989 the club moved its base to Crossbarry Village and stayed there until the club aquired their own facility with the purchase of 7 acres in Gortnaglough.
+This magnificent facility was opened in 2003 by Pat Dolan then manager of Cork City and it is still home to the club who now play in the Munster Senior League, Cork Schoolboys League, Cork Youths League and the Cork Women and Schoolgirls Soccer League.
 Check out the story of that opening day on the program further below (can you spot any Irish Internationals who might have played in Gortnaglough on that day in 2003?)

-Some interesting articles from the Evening Echo...
+Some interesting articles from the press...

 Squad was a follows; Bunny Dunne, Gerard Spillane, Sean McCarthy, Denis McCarthy, Peter Brennan, Finbar Alexander, Ollie Jordan, Kevin Cullinane, Benji Keohane, Eddie Joe Cosgrove, Joe Kennefick, Pat Desmond, Malachy Allen, Tom Brennan, Liam O’Halloran, Sammy Moynihan, Donnie Donovan, John L O’Sullivan, Mick Cronin, Barry Sullivan, Sean Donovan, Tom Desmond, Keith Keohane, Dave Kidney and Tom Allen, Adrian O’Mahony, Noel O’Mahony, Dennis Cullinane, Ken Jordan, Brendan O’Mahony and Michael Murphy.